Ball State vs. Miami (OH) NCAA Football Odds, Plays and Insights | October 23, 2021

 Miami (OH) Stats and Trends

-- Thus far this year Miami (OH) has two wins against the spread.
+- Miami (OH) has covered the spread on two occasions this season.

-- This year, the RedHawks have just one ATS win in three games as an underdog of 5.5 points or more.
+- The RedHawks have been underdogs by 5 points or more three times this year and covered the spread once.

-- Miami (OH)'s games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- Miami (OH)'s games this season have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

-- The RedHawks have turned the ball over seven times, three fewer times than the Cardinals have forced turnovers (10).
+- This year the RedHawks have seven turnovers, three fewer than the Cardinals have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.